bracesoftware/DETUtils-Old/docs/d_testlog.md

 ## `d_vars.inc` problems

-- Recently, using `d_vars.inc` are spewing out stack-underflow and heap-underflow run-time errors.
-It resulted in increasing the limits so the memory can be allocated correctly, but no success.
+- The server is spewing out stack-underflow, invalid memory access and heap-underflow run-time errors.
+It resulted in increasing the limits so the memory can be allocated correctly, but I, sadly, could not fix the issue.

 ### Fixes